-Here’s something you may not know: Communication failures account for over 30 percent of medical malpractice lawsuits.
+Here’s something you may not know: communication failure accounts for over 30 percent of medical malpractice lawsuits.
 Many of these lawsuits resulted in major fines for the medical institution.

-Ineffective workplace communication in healthcare settings often leads to unsatisfactory outcomes, and one of the major causes of communication breakdown is provider burnout.
-Medical professionals often report feeling overworked and pressed for time.
+Ineffective workplace communication a healthcare organization often leads to unsatisfactory outcomes, and one of the major causes of communication breakdown is provider burnout.
+Healthcare professionals often report feeling overworked and pressed for time.
 Identifying the impact when communication is lacking in healthcare can give us insights into how to minimize this issue.

 What are the impacts of ineffective communication in healthcare?

 The results of ineffective workplace communication in healthcare are vast and innumerable.
 We’ve attempted to compile some of the larger issues that arise.
 Before diving into some concrete effects of communication breakdown, let’s consider a scenario that may seem familiar to many people: